 Next step, if you have windows that could have windows without screens that you plan to open, EVER, install screens.
 When installed on the interior this will help your budgie not hit the glass, and even if they are exterior it will ensure that on hot summer days, or when airing out, you don’t lose your budgie out a window.
-You do not need to have a professional come and install expensive custom screens, you can make them from kits that are easily procured, such as this one: Prime-Line Products Screen Frame Kit (don’t forget to get the Window Screen).
+You do not need to have a professional come and install expensive custom screens, you can make them from kits like this one: Prime-Line Products Screen Frame Kit (don’t forget to get the Window Screen).

 In the above picture you can see the right panel of the window has a screen that was made from that type of kit.
 Also the left panel has a stained glass window covering it, which the parakeets can tell is something they cannot fly through.